Policy & Procedures

 VII.
 Certificate Use

 Certificates are awarded when it has been determined that a participant has acquired the specific knowledge, skills and competencies provided during the training and achieved a passing score on the exam (80% for AllerTrain and AllerTrain U, 75% for AllerTrain Lite).
-The certificate is valid for a 5-year period from issue date for all classes.
+The certificate is valid for a five-year period from issue date for all classes.
 The assessment, administered following course attendance, is intended to evaluate whether the desired knowledge, skills and competencies have been acquired through the course.
-The program is complete once the certificate has been issued and no further activities are required of the participant to maintain that certificate during the 5-year respective effective period.
+The program is complete once the certificate has been issued and no further activities are required of the participant to maintain that certificate during the five -year respective effective period.

 Program participants are not awarded any designations or acronyms as a result of training.
 They may promote their attendance and certificate to alert their patrons of training during the effective period.

 If participants need to replace their certificates, they may replace them through the e-Learning program or by contacting firstname.lastname@example.org

 Stakeholders may verify certificate authenticity and term validity by contacting email@example.com